mcvine/mcvine/builders/dev/README.md

 *If lib/ is the preferable path, the lib64 references in mcvine-core/packages should be updated, instead. (not tested)

-After the lib directories are set, run the following commands inside the <build> directory to build phonon, instruments, workflow and ui
+After the lib directories are set, run the following commands to build phonon, instruments, workflow and ui
 ```
 $ mm_phonon
 $ mm_instruments